My Kids are Bored | Creating Space and Support for Unstructured Play

 When my child says they’re bored, I’ve also found that what they are really saying is I don’t know how to spend my time, and it’s nothing that needs a quick fix.

 I’ll repeat it for people like me who like to fix things.
 Boredom isn’t something we need to fix.
 Instead, we can offer space to help children settle into a new rhythm.
-Once they get used to it, they will LOVE having time and space to play.
+Once they get used to it, they will be okay with (maybe even love) having time and space to play.

 That being said, as children lean into what free time looks like, they might feel off.
 They may choose to lie on the couch and moan they’re bored or pick fights with their siblings.
 Kids may need time to muddle around a bit and figure out how they want to spend their days.